Satisfaction approval voting

 Satisfaction approval voting (SAV), also known as equal and even cumulative voting, is an electoral system that is a form of multiwinner approval voting as well as a form of cumulative voting.
 In the academic literature, the rule was studied by Steven Brams and Marc Kilgour in 2010.
 In this system, voters may approve a number of candidates, and each approved candidate receives an equal fraction of the vote.
 For example, if a voter approves 4 candidates, then each candidate receives a 0.25 fractional vote.
 The election winners are those candidates that receive the highest fractional vote count.

-This election system has been used for the election of the city council in Peoria, Illinois, since 1991, with the amount of candidates approved being restricted to five.
+This election system has been used for the election of at-large members to the city council in Peoria, Illinois, since 1991, with the amount of candidates approved being restricted to five, the number of seats up for election.

 Comparison to other approval variants

 Satisfaction approval voting is a semi-proportional voting system, making it similar to single non-transferable vote (semi-proportional plurality) and cumulative voting.
 In other words, SAV is proportional so long as voters are perfectly strategic.
 Because of this semi-proportionality, SAV tends to be more proportional than block voting, but does not create fully representative results.

 Satisfaction approval is similar to proportional approval voting (PAV), but splits votes differently.
 SAV splits each vote equally between all the approved candidates, while PAV splits each vote equally between all the winning candidates approved of by a voter.
 This makes PAV much less vulnerable to spoiler effects, and much simpler for voters--with SAV, voters must know exactly how many seats their party is entitled to, and only cast a number of votes equal to that number of seats.
 Moreover, they must coordinate on the exact set of candidates to vote for.
 Failing to execute this strategy properly can result in a "wipeout," as shown below.